Skip to Main Content

 Szekszárd's Cellar Tradition and Where Vesztergombi Sits Within It

 Approach Szekszárd from the south and the loess-covered hills announce themselves before the town does.
 The bluffs that shape this corner of southern Transdanubia are the reason winemaking took root here centuries ago, and they remain the reason serious Hungarian red wine still gets made here today.
 The soil holds warmth, drains efficiently, and gives Kadarka and Kékfrankos-based blends a structure that distinguishes them from the flatter, more immediate reds produced in Hungary's warmer plains.
-Vesztergombi Winery, addressed at Borkút utca 3 in the heart of Szekszárd, operates within this tradition and has earned a Pearl 2 Star Prestige recognition for 2025, placing it among the acknowledged producers in a district where competition for critical attention is genuine.
+Vesztergombi Winery, at Borkút u.
+3 in Szekszárd, operates within this tradition and has earned a Pearl 2 Star Prestige recognition for 2025, placing it among the acknowledged producers in a district where competition for critical attention is genuine.

 Szekszárd is not a large appellation.
 Its boundaries are tight, its producer community close-knit, and its reputation built on a handful of grape varieties that rarely travel well in translation to other regions.
 That concentration is an advantage for the visitor: tasting through the town's serious producers gives a coherent picture of what the region can do, rather than the fragmented impressions that come from touring a sprawling denomination.
 Vesztergombi sits in that focused map, with peers that include Bodri Winery, Eszterbauer Winery, Heimann Winery, Lajver Winery, and Mészáros Pál Winery.
 Together, these producers define what a Szekszárd visit looks like at the upper end.